Alan Cranston: Early career

 Cranston (third from right) with other authorities discussing the Zoot Suit Riots, 1943.

 Cranston was a correspondent for the International News Service for two years before World War II.
-When an abridged English-language translation of Adolf Hitler's Mein Kampf was released, sanitized to exclude some of Hitler's anti-Semitism and militancy, Cranston published a different translation (with annotations) that he believed reflected the contents of the book more accurately.
+When an abridged English-language translation of Adolf Hitler's Mein Kampf was released, sanitized to exclude some of Hitler's antisemitism and militancy, Cranston published a different translation (with annotations) that he believed reflected the contents of the book more accurately.
 In 1939, Hitler's publisher sued him for copyright violation in Connecticut; a judge ruled in the publisher's favor and publication of the book was halted, but by then a half million copies had been sold, helping inform a wide audience about the threat Hitler posed.

 Before enlisting in the armed forces in 1944, Cranston worked as an editor and writer for the magazine Common Ground, and later in the Office of War Information.
 Enlisting in the army as a private in 1944, he requested service with a combat unit after completing Infantry basic training, but was instead assigned to be editor of Army Talk magazine.
 While on active duty, he wrote a second book, The Killing of the Peace, a synopsis of the failed bid to get the United States to join the League of Nations immediately after World War I. Cranston held the rank of sergeant when he was discharged at the end of the war in 1945.

 A supporter of world government, Cranston attended the 1945 conference that led to the Dublin Declaration.
 He organized California chapters of the UWF and served as the president of the national UWF from 1949 to 1952.
 He successfully pushed the California legislature to pass the 1949 World Federalist California Resolution, calling on Congress to amend the Constitution to allow U.S. participation in a federal world government.
 Also in the late 1940s, Cranston began his longstanding opposition to nuclear weapons.

 In 1952, Cranston co-founded the California Democratic Council (CDC), and served as chairman.
 Since that time, the CDC has served as an unofficial coalition of local Democratic clubs that coordinate electoral activities and activism throughout California.
 The CDC provided substantial support to Cranston in his bid for State Controller in 1958 and his numerous runs for the U.S. Senate.